Department : Counseling & Testing Center

 Interview process description:

-Interviews are scheduled beginning in early January through mid January via Zoom (Telephone interviews can be scheduled if needed).
+Interviews are scheduled beginning in early January and continue throughout the month of January via Zoom (Telephone interviews can be scheduled if needed).
 Interviewers typically include the Training Director, a faculty member and a doctoral intern.
-All applicants selected for an interview are also invited to attend an optional open house in late January.
-An update will be provided regarding whether the open house will be in person or via Zoom.
+All applicants selected for an interview are also invited to attend an optional virtual open house in late January.

 Three letters of reference should be submitted with at least two from licensed psychologists who have supervised your clinical work.
 References should reflect your most recent work if possible.
 Applicants who successfully match with our program must also be able to pass a criminal background check conducted by the university.